DianYu420376/CS262-Homework/CS262-Hw2-Clock/README.md

 # CS262-Hw2-Clock
 CS262 programming assignment 2.
 This assignment creates three virtual machines with different processing speed that can send message to each other.
-Our goal is to observe how the logical clock will evolve for different combination of clock speeds.
+Our goal is to record and analyze how the logical clock will evolve for different combination of clock speeds.

 ### How to run the code:
 You can run simply run the `test.py` to get the test results.
 Outputs are generated in the log files `1.log`, `2.log`, `3.log`.
 Each contain the log of activities for its corresponding virtual machine.
 There are 2 parameters that you can play with: